 Represents the "DISABLE" policy which means, when an arrival occurs, no queuing takes place, thus no overflow can happen.
 This policy is for instances of ActiveEvent with no payload and instances of RealtimeThread with Periodic-Parameters.
-In contrast to IGNORE, all incoming events increment the pending public static final EXCEPT
+In contrast to IGNORE, all incoming events increment the pending fire or release count, respectively.
+For this reason, it may not be used with an event handler that supports an event payload or any instance of Schedulable with SporadicParameters.
+This policy is also the default for PeriodicParameters.
+Instances of RealtimeThread with null release parameters have this policy implicitly, as they do not have an event queue either.